difuria/Advent-Of-Code/Challanges/2024/Day 18/README.md

 Simulate more of the bytes that are about to corrupt your memory space. **What are the coordinates of the first byte that will prevent the exit from being reachable from your starting position?** (Provide the answer as two integers separated by a comma with no other characters.)

+Your puzzle answer was `36,17`.

+Both parts of this puzzle are complete!
+They provide two gold stars: **